mkroberson0208/jupyter-test/README.md

 The second method is preferable because it doesn’t necessarily assume a fixed relationship between balance and event occurrence.
 Directly re-weighting observations instead uses the observed position-level relationship in each time period, which might change with the economic cycle.

-Weighting observations by dollar balance is also common in investment portfolio management, where each position receives a weight of % dollar allocation.
+Weighting observations by dollar balance is common in investment portfolio management, where each position receives a weight of % dollar allocation.
 A portfolio of loans or savings products is no different in this regard.
-The weight for each loan-level or account-level observation would be % of balance for that product class at observation date (t):
+The weight for each loan-level or account-level observation would be % of observation-level balance:

 w<sub>i</sub>=B<sub>i</sub>/(∑B<sub>i</sub>)

-The weights can be passed to a classification model as sample weight parameters.
+The weights can then be passed to a classification model as sample weight parameters.
 This effectively over-samples or under-samples each observation depending on whether they have a higher-than-average or lower-than-average balance, respectively.

 ## 3. Example